Best Pubs in Cardiff

 Belonging to the well-loved pub chain Greene King, Glassworks Cardiff is a lively all-day venue on the doorstep of the Millennium Stadium in the heart of the Welsh capital.
 Also perfect for live sports events with its large TV screens, Glassworks brings together that classic warm and inviting English pub atmosphere with a fantastic menu of pub grub comfort food and even better beers on tap.
 Alongside the fact that the pub offers some amazing drinks deals on cocktails, spirits and beers, you will be spoilt for choice with what’s on offer here no matter what you drink of choice is.

-Best Beer Gardens in Cardiff?
+Where are the Best Beer Gardens in Cardiff?

 When the sun is shining and you are planning an outing with friend what better place to go than a beer garden?
 And we have found some of the best beer gardens in Cardiff that will be perfect for all types of groups to go visit.